jessicawyz/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:** <br>
-* Past exams specified below will be automatically removed when the user opens TuteeTally at the current date.
+* Past exams specified below will be automatically removed when the user opens TuteeTally at the current date to streamline exam management by Tutors.
    - Exam of past date and past time
    - Exam of past date
    - Exam of current date and past time